-The units in this section are designed to prepare entry-level CDL driver-trainees to handle those responsibilities of a tractor-trailer driver that do not involve operating the CMV.
+The units in this section are designed to prepare entry-level CDL trainees to handle those responsibilities of a tractor-trailer driver that do not involve operating the CMV.
 The units in this section must ensure these activities are performed in a manner that ensures the safety of the driver, vehicle, cargo, and other road users.

 Handling and Documenting Cargo

-The purpose of this unit is to enable students to understand the basic theory of cargo weight distribution, cargo securement on the vehicle, cargo covering, and techniques for safe and efficient loading/unloading in the classroom followed by practical demonstration and practice.
+The purpose of this unit is to enable trainees to understand the basic theory of cargo weight distribution, cargo securement on the vehicle, cargo covering, and techniques for safe and efficient loading/unloading in the classroom followed by practical demonstration and practice.
 Basic information regarding the proper handling and documentation of HM cargo will also be covered in this unit.

 Environmental Compliance Issues

-Student will learn to recognize environmental hazards and issues related to the CMV and load, and take action to meet city, county, state/provincial, and federal requirements.
+The trainee will learn to recognize environmental hazards and issues related to the CMV and load, and take action to meet city, county, state/provincial, and federal requirements.

 Hours of Service (HOS) Requirements

-The purpose of this unit is to enable students to understand the basic concepts and requirements of the FMCSRs (Part 395, HOS of Drivers) and to develop the ability to complete a Driver’s Daily Log and logbook recap.
-[NOTE: Do we want to include in this section training on the use of electronic logging devices (ELDS)?]
+The purpose of this unit is to enable trainees to understand the basic concepts and requirements of the FMCSRs (Part 395, HOS of Drivers) and to develop the ability to complete a Driver’s Daily Log and logbook recap.

 Accident Procedures

-The purpose of this unit is to teach students how to follow safe and legal procedures at a crash scene.
+The purpose of this unit is to teach trainees how to follow safe and legal procedures at a crash scene.

 Fatigue and Wellness Awareness

 The issues of driver fatigue and staying alert will be covered in this unit.
-The student will also learn about driver wellness, sleep apnea, basic health maintenance, and will learn to develop and implement strategies to effectively manage personal issues such as fatigue, diet, exercise, personal hygiene, stress, personal finances and lifestyle changes.
+The trainee will also learn about driver wellness, sleep apnea, basic health maintenance, and will learn to develop and implement strategies to effectively manage personal issues such as fatigue, diet, exercise, personal hygiene, stress, personal finances and lifestyle changes.

 Interpersonal Communications

-Student will learn effective interpersonal communication techniques and interpersonal skills when interacting with the company, customers, and the general public.
+Trainee will learn effective interpersonal communication techniques and interpersonal skills when interacting with the company, customers, and the general public.

 Trip Planning

 This unit must address the importance of and requirements for planning routes and trips.
-This instruction must address the importance of planning the safest route, including planning for rest stops, heavy traffic areas, rail-highway grade crossing safe clearance, etc. Unit must include information on the importance of and requirements for planning trips, Federal and State requirements on the need for permits, and vehicle size and weight limitations.
+This instruction must address the importance of planning the safest route, including planning for rest stops, heavy traffic areas, rail-highway grade crossing safe clearance, etc. Trainee will be instructed in the correct identification of restricted routes, and demonstrating the proper usage of GPS/trip routing software when selecting routes.
+Unit must also include information on the importance of and requirements for planning trips, Federal and State requirements on the need for permits, and vehicle size and weight limitations.

 Whistleblower/Coercion

 The right of an employee to question the safety practices of an employer without incurring the risk of losing a job or being subject to reprisals simply for stating a safety concern is included in this unit.
-The student will become familiar with the whistleblower protection regulations in 29 CFR part 1978.
+The trainee will become familiar with the whistleblower protection regulations in 29 CFR part 1978.
 This unit would include instruction in procedures for drivers/students to report incidents of coercion from motor carriers, shippers, receivers, or transportation intermediaries to FMCSA.

 Drugs/Alcohol

-In this unit, students will learn the Federal rules on Controlled Substances and Alcohol Use and Testing in Part 382 of the FMCSRs, including consequences for drivers engaging in substance use-related conduct.
+In this unit, trainees will learn the Federal rules on Controlled Substances and Alcohol Use and Testing in Part 382 of the FMCSRs, including consequences for engaging in substance use-related conduct.
 The importance of avoiding excessive use of drugs/alcohol must be covered in this unit.

 Medical Requirements

-In this unit, students will learn the Federal rules on medical certification, medical examination procedures, general qualifications, responsibilities, and disqualifications based on various offenses, orders, and loss of driving privileges (49 CFR part 391, subparts B and E).
+In this unit, trainees will learn the Federal rules on medical certification, medical examination procedures, general qualifications, responsibilities, and disqualifications based on various offenses, orders, and loss of driving privileges (49 CFR part 391, subparts B and E).

 RANGE